 When the concert began Kato told us, that 500 people had to settle with hearing the show from outside the park, because the attendance had reach its limit!!!
-We sent an extra thank you to Camilla.
+We sent an extra thank you

 Then Kato went totally ape on one of his music devices, which, sadly for the device and his sound tech, suddenly didn´t work.
 Lucky for the sound guy Kato only jumped and stamped on the device.
 We bet that´s the last time he

 checks out ladies instead of the sound gear?

 The good spirit DID return shortly after, and Kato even showed indulgence, putting the device back in one piece, and using it in a song.